Author has written 11 stories for Star Wars, Star Wars, Harry Potter, and Pride and Prejudice.

 A little about myself.

 I am married with three children.
-I have two older sons and a much younger daughter who is now three and a half.
+I have two older sons and a much younger daughter who is now ten.
 My wife is Japanese, and I speak fluent Japanese, although I don't read or write very much.

 Some of my thoughts about Harry Potter

 Harry Potter: What is there to say?
 He is the main protagonist of the story and my favorite all around character.
 Part of what turns me off about JKR's writing (besides the juvenile tone which continued even though the later books became decidedly darker in tone, not to mention the substandard writing), is the fact that Harry won almost despite himself.
 I feel he was robbed by the whole deathly hallows idea, and while I don't necessarily dislike the hallows in general, I would have preferred it if Harry had been trained, showed his power and his mettle and become the hero I think he could have been.
 The ending of book seven was not only sad, but frustrating in that she took a great character and essentially made him into a patsy.

 In a conversation with timunderwood09, he made the same point as I did about Harry not being a true hero—he just put it much more eloquently than I did: "I actually think Rowling specifically didn't want Harry to win due to any abilities he had, the only virtue she wanted him to have was a willingness to die for a cause.
 I've worked through the conclusion to each book in the series, and only in book three and maybe book 5 did Harry succeed on his own merits.
 Everywhere else it was deus ex machina plot device allowing him to win, and in book 5 an alternate interpretation is he just got really luck in the ministry, and for book 3 maybe the super!Patronus was just a fluke.